-I could say this was the fastest travel in my 2018.
+I could say this was the fastest travel in 2018.
 My friends asked me to joined their trip to Chau Doc Temple and Tra Su Melaleuca Forest just 8 hours before they start.
 Additionally, the trip was only less than a day.
 For anyone looking for a short day or weekend getaway, this can be your top consideration.

 The Itinerary to Tra Su Melaleuca Forest

 This itinerary is primarily suitable for anyone who is traveling or living in Ho Chi Minh City, as I’m living and starting my trip from there.

 - 10 pm the first day – going from Ho Chi Minh City to Chau Doc

 - About 5 am the next day – arriving at Chau Doc